G1ANT-Robot/G1ANT.Manual/appendices/rdp-controller.md

 3. Enter username and password of the user on the remote machine.

 4. Launch G1ANT.Robot, go to `Tools/Installers` menu and select `RDP Controller`.
+You will need administrator rights to install the RDP Controller.

 5. Repeat step 3. and enter these credentials in the RDP Configuration dialog box.